-To fulfil Marvellous Times commitment to safeguarding and promote the welfare of children, all organisations that provide services for, or work with, children must have:
+To fulfil Marvellous Times’ commitment to safeguarding and promoting the welfare of children, all organisations that provide services for, or work with, children must have:

 - Clear priorities for safeguarding and promoting the welfare of children explicitly stated in strategic policy documents

-- A clear commitment by senior management to the importance of safeguarding and promoting welfare
+- A clear commitment by senior management to the importance of safeguarding and promoting the welfare

 - A clear line of accountability and defined roles and responsibilities within the organisation for safeguarding and promoting the welfare of children and vulnerable adults.